-Providing service to the landscape horticulture industry is the major focus of the research and extension program at the Hammond Research Station, said Regina Bracy, resident coordinator at the station.
+Providing service to the landscape horticulture industry is a major focus of the research and extension program at the Hammond Research Station, said Regina Bracy, resident coordinator at the station.

-The field day will begin with registration at 8:30 a.m.
-Walking tours of landscape research projects and demonstration plots are scheduled from 9 a.m.-noon, with refreshments and lunch provided.
+The field day will begin with registration at 8:30 am.
+Walking tours of landscape research projects and demonstration plots is scheduled from 9 a.m.-noon, with snacks, refreshments and lunch provided.

-Attendees will receive a booklet summarizing current activities and research, said Allen Owings, extension horticulture professor at the station.
+Attendees will receive a booklet summarizing current activities and research, said Allen Owings, a horticulturist at the station.

 For more information about the landscape horticulture field day, contact the Hammond Research Station at 985-543-4125.

 The station is located approximately 6 miles east of Hammond at 21549 Old Covington Highway (La.
 Highway 1067).